BondBank/BondBank-Frontend/README.md

 ### Conclusion:
-        In future, we have planned to use chainlink oracle data feed to get price for crypto tokens, and our project and ideas evolves into better everyday.
+        In future, we have planned to use chainlink oracle data feed to get price for crypto tokens, our ideas evolve every everyday, and therefore we will adopt more chainlink services into our project.
         Thanks for the oppotunity to Chainlink and my teammates.